yamin-shihab/study-notes/grade-8/english.md

 + Common forms of nonfiction include:
     + Letters and journals contain personal thoughts and reflections.
     + Biographies are about the life story of someone other than the author.
-        + Autobiographies are biographies, but they're are about the author.
+        + Autobiographies are biographies, but they're about the author.
     + Memoirs are about the author's records or experiences from their life.
     + Media accounts are works written for newspapers, magazines, television, or radio.
     + Essays are a discussion of a topic, express the author's feelings, and can tell a lot.
-    + Articles are small in length and focus on the facts of the subject.
+    + Articles are small and focus on the facts of the subject.
 They also express the author's bias.
 + Nonfiction also has some common features:
     + Titles identify the topic of the text and what it's going to be about.
     + A table of contents tells the names of the chapter sand what page the chapters can be found.